shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/faq-integration-process.md

 **How can we (the SSP) confirm during testing whether the bid request returns a no-bid or is syntactically incorrect?**

-Feel free to use the `debug=1` parameter as shown below on the manual call to run a general debug auction.
-Tip: if absolutely no debug output is returned, then most likely something is wrong with the structure of the bid request or the placement is not working.
+Feel free to use the `debug=1` parameter as shown below on the manual call to run a general debug auction. <br><br>**Tip**: if absolutely no debug output is returned, then most likely something is wrong with the structure of the bid request or the placement is not working.

 ```
 https://MEMBER_ALIAS-useast.adnxs.com/openrtb2?member_id=MEMBER_ID&debug=1